Leafwing-Studios/fop-rules/docs/character-options/classes/devout.md

 ## Privileged Information

 At level 18, you finally learn to communicate directly with your deity and may occasionally ask them questions.
-Once per rest, you may immediately gain the benefit of the Augury downtime activity specific to your subclass.
+Once per rest when you use the Scan minor action, you may immediately gain the benefit of the Augury downtime activity specific to your subclass.

 ## Favored